Optimize form performance with signup form metrics or analytics

 - Form Engagement Rate – The ratio of Engaged with Form to Viewed Form events

-On the analytics dashboard, you can also split out form performance – by form, device type, or form type – to compare your engagement rate.
+Split the form performance: On the analytics dashboard, you can split out form performance – by form, device type, or form type – to compare your engagement rate.

 If you already have a live form, you’ll notice a “Forms Overview” dashboard on your analytics dashboard with some default cards.

 If you have not set up a form, it is added to the dashboard once you set your first form to live.